 What to Eat in London if You’re on a Budget

-If you’re eating on a budget, London’s many street food markets often offer the best value eats – in fact many of the city’s coolest restaurants started off as street food stalls.
-Maltby Street Market, Flat Iron Square and Peckham Levels are three of my favourites but there are plenty of options to choose from.
+If you’re eating on a budget, London’s many street food markets often offer the best value eats – in fact, many of the city’s coolest restaurants started off as street food stalls.
+Maltby Street Market, Flat Iron Square and Peckham Levels are three of our favourites but there are plenty of options to choose from.

 Read The Reviews (but With a Pinch of Salt)